mt-mods/minislots/README.txt

 real alpha).
 Hence, the images used in these example machines are three times their nominal size.

-The various labels, parenthesis, and colon were drawn with The GIMP using the "Liberation Sans Narrow Bold Condensed" font, 85 point height, with the inter-character spacing set as small as the wording would allow (usually -4.0).
+The various labels, parenthesis, and colon in the example machines were drawn with The GIMP using the "Liberation Sans Narrow Bold Condensed" font, 85 point height, with the inter-character spacing set as small as the wording would allow (usually -4.0).
 Anti-aliasing enabled, "Full" hinting.
-Text positioned two pixels from the left, baseline at 60 (so the lower left corner of the "B" in "Bal:" is at (2,60) according to GIMP).
+Text is positioned two pixels from the left, with the baseline at 60 (so the lower left corner of the "B" in "Bal:" is at (2,60) according to GIMP).

 The numerals use "Century Schoolbook L Bold" font, same size, settings, etc.
 Same vertical positioning, and horizontally-centered.